aws/aws-dynamodb-encryption-java/README.md

 Note that by default all attributes except the primary keys are both encrypted and signed for maximum security.
 To selectively disable encryption, the annotation [@DoNotEncrypt][donotencrypt] can be used as shown in the Book class above.
 To disable both encryption and signing, the annotation [@DoNotTouch][donottouch] can be used.

-There is a variety of existing EncryptionMaterialsProvider implemenations that you can use to provide the encryption material, including the use of Java keystore.
+There is a variety of existing [EncryptionMaterialsProvider][materialprovider] implemenations that you can use to provide the encryption material, including [KeyStoreMaterialsProvider][keystoreprovider] which makes use of a Java keystore.
 Alternatively, you can also plug in your own for your specific use cases.

 ## Supported Algorithms